Pharnaces I of Pontus: Family

+Legacy

 Honorific statues and inscriptions have survived that were dedicated to Pharnaces and Nysa.
 Pharnaces set about to establish good relations with the citizens of Athens and the Greek island of Delos.
 Pharnaces made a benefaction to the people of Athens.
 The exact nature of the benefaction is unknown; Pharnaces may have made some kind of voluntary donation to Athens, possibly soon after 183 BC.
 A lengthy honorific inscription from the Athenians on Delos honors Pharnaces and Nysa.
 Pharnaces and Nysa received a crown of gold from them and bronze statues of themselves were set up on Delos.
 Their lengthy Athenian honorific inscription is dated in the Archonship of the Athenian Tychandros or Tychander which is now generally accepted as 160 BC or 159 BC.